opensecuritycontroller/community/development/osgi/osgi-dev.md

   com.fasterxml.jackson.module.jackson-module-jaxb-annotations;version='[2.8.5,2.8.6)',\
   jclouds-compute;version='[2.0.0,2.0.1)',\
   openstack-neutron;version='[2.0.0,2.0.1)',\
-n  openstack-nova;version='[2.0.0,2.0.1)'
+  openstack-nova;version='[2.0.0,2.0.1)'
 ```
 Things to consider when adding a new bundle:

-- You need to define a version of bundle/jar to include.
+- A version needs to be defined for the JAR/bundle file.
-- The order of the bundles doesn't matter in OSC.
+- The order of the bundles does not matter in OSC.
-- Sometimes you include only by name, i. e. `openstack-nova;version='[2.0.0,2.0.1)'` but there are also cases where you have to specify the bundle with its groupId i. e. `com.fasterxml.jackson.core.jackson-annotations;version='[2.8.5,2.8.6)',\ `
+- Sometimes the bundle can be included by name, e.g., `openstack-nova;version='[2.0.0,2.0.1)'`.
+There are some cases where the bundled needs to be specified by its groupId, e.g., `com.fasterxml.jackson.core.jackson-annotations;version='[2.8.5,2.8.6)',\ `.

 >Note: It is very helpful to use Eclipse BND tools to import bundles into `server.bndrun`.
 Simply drag and drop from **Repositories** to **Run Bundles**.